kutespaces/argocd/README.md

 - increase replicas to 2
 - check that 2 replicas exist via cli and via kubernetes dashboard

+- don't forget to refresh in the argocd ui

 ### Check out game 2048
 - checkout game-2048
     - game-2048.127.0.0.1.nip.io